reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_03.md

 ## Lab Overview

-The primary objective of the lab is to analyze data using Apache Spark within the Microsoft Fabric environment.
+In this lab ,the primary objective of the lab is to analyze data using Apache Spark within the Microsoft Fabric environment.
 The tasks include creating a notebook, loading data into a Spark DataFrame, exploring the data, transforming it, and visualizing insights.

 ## Lab Objectives
 Task 1 : Create a notebook<br>